favro03/project-word-facts/README.md

 ### Goals
-- When a user enters a word, a set of facts should be displayed on the screen as well as the word entered as well as the famous quotes containing the word.
-The facts in this case are definition,

-synonyms, syllables, and pronunciation.
+- When a user enters a word, a set of facts should be displayed on the screen as well as the word entered as well as a quote containing the word.
+The facts in this case are definition, synonyms, and pronunciation.

-synonyms, and pronunciation.

 - When a word is entered, it can be saved and referenced in the future.

 - When a prevously entered word is selected, the facts related to that word should be available to the user.

-- When the famous quotes are displayed to the screen, a limit of 5 quotes should be on the page.

 - When the page is refreshed, the previously entered words are visible to the user.

 ## Images
+- This location has an image of what the webpage looks like before a word search. assets/images/WordFacts_DefaultState

-This is an image of what the project looks like.
+- This location has an image of what the webpage looks like after a word search. assets/images/WordFacts_SearchResult
-(insert snapshot here)

 ### 3rd Party Libraries Used